On the relationship between the theory of cointegration and the theory of phase synchronization: Examples

 \underline{3. and 3a.
 Estimation, further testing, and unidirectional coupling:}\\ Given that $\phi_t^{(1)}$, $\phi_t^{(2)}$ are cointegrated with cointegrating vector $\beta = (1,-1)'$ we estimate the VEC-model (\ref{vecm1}),(\ref{vecm2}) to analyze the joint dynamics with the aim to uncover the directional coupling.
-Here we restrict to the case $\epsilon = 12$.
+Here we restrict to the case $\epsilon = 12$ from Figure~\ref{fig:RoesslerLorenzPhases} (a)-(c).
 The estimation results are given in Table~\ref{table:estvecm}.